Mission Trips. They can be threatening, scary, eye-opening, and just plain amazing. Here is a trip member’s thoughts on her recent experience:

 Elizabeth Gray, November 2017 Trip Participant

-If you are interested in going on a mission trip click on the link below!
+If you are interested in going on a mission trip click below!